 The Diversity Policy will be reviewed by the CG&N Committee annually to ensure that it is effective in achieving its objectives.
 Any changes to the Diversity Policy as well as any changes to the diversity achievements will be reported annually in the Corporation's management information circular.

-During 2020, Andree St-Germain and Cathy Singer joined the Board and, as a result, the Board is comprised of three (3) women directors, which is a 30% representation of women on a ten (10) member Board, or approximately 43% of seven (7) independent Board members.
+Following the Meeting, the Board will be comprised of three (3) women directors, which is a 37.5% representation of women on an eight (8) member Board, or approximately 50% of six (6) independent Board members.